Soviet Championship League: History

 The Soviet Championship League began in 1946, with 12 teams playing 7 games each.
 Teams were based in Arkhangelsk, Kaunas, Leningrad, Moscow, Riga, Sverdlovsk, Tallinn and Uzhhorod, and eight of them were from the military or police.
 The teams were populated with amateur players who were actually full-time athletes hired as regular workers of a company (aircraft industry, food workers, tractor industry) or organization (KGB, Red Army, Soviet Air Force) that sponsored what would be presented as an after-hours social sports society hockey team for their workers.
-In other words, all Soviet hockey players were de facto professionals who circumvented the amateur rules of the International Olympic Committee to retain their amateur status and compete in the Olympics.
+In other words, all Soviet hockey players circumvented the amateur rules of the International Olympic Committee to retain their amateur status and compete in the Olympics, even though for all intents and purposes they were professional.

 The league was dominated by Moscow-based teams, who won every title in the league's existence.
 Far and away the most dominant club in league history was HC CSKA Moscow, the famous "Red Army Team," which won 32 titles, including all but six from 1955 to 1989 and 13 in a row from 1976 to 1989.
 CSKA was able to pull off such a long run of dominance because during the Soviet era, the entire CSKA organization was a functioning division of the Soviet Armed Forces via the Ministry of Defence.
-As all able-bodied Soviet males had to serve in the military, the team was thus able to draft the best young hockey players in the Soviet Union onto the team.
+As all able-bodied Soviet males had to serve in the military, the team was thus able to literally draft the best young hockey players in the Soviet Union onto the team.
 All players were commissioned officers in the Soviet Army.
-There was a substantial overlap between the rosters of the Red Army Team and the Soviet national team, which was one factor behind the Soviets' near-absolute dominance of international hockey from the 1950s through the early 1990s.
+There was a substantial overlap between the rosters of Red Army and the Soviet national team, which was one factor behind the Soviets' near-absolute dominance of international hockey from the 1950s through the early 1990s.
 By the late 1980s, however, the long run of Red Army dominance caused a significant dropoff in attendance throughout the league.